The Outdoor Downtown Plan is focused on investment in our public realm, making...

 The Urban Forest Initiative is funded by the Downtown Denver Partnership, City and County of Denver, Downtown Denver Business Improvement District, property owners, and the philanthropic community, including Bank of America, FirstBank, and the Zoellner Family.

 We have set a goal of $1,000,000 of philanthropic donations to support the Urban Forest Initiative.CONTRIBUTE NOW

 Growing the urban forest seems simple: plant more trees.
 However, Downtown Denver’s current built infrastructure does not allow for a tree to live a long and healthy life.
 A typical downtown tree in a 5’x5’ tree pits only lives on average 12 years and never reaches maturity.
 However, we know how to build an environment for trees to thrive give many decades of benefits with a robust and mature urban forest.
 From tree pits to irrigation systems, we are upgrading the infrastructure to build a growing urban forest.

 Urban Forest Initiative Grant Program

 This grant program by the Downtown Denver Partnership, Downtown Denver Business Improvement District, and City and County of Denver, with funding support from private donors, has the goal of building a robust tree canopy downtown.
 Matching grants are available to property owners in Downtown Denver to be used for expanding tree planting areas and/or installing new tree planting spaces including costs for concrete work, soil remediation, suspended pavement systems, tree planting and installation, and other tree-related work.FALL 2019 RECIPIENT ANNOUNCEMENT

 Cultivate the Culture

-- A 10% increase in tree canopy results in 12% decrease in crime.
+- Studies show that a 10% increase in tree canopy corresponded to a 12% decrease in crime